MIT-LCP/mimic-website/content/gettingstarted/cloud.md

 ## Accessing a project on the cloud

 Now that your cloud credentials are available in PhysioNet, you can request access to databases within those cloud systems.
-Cloud access to PhysiNet projects such as MIMIC-III and eICU-CRD are managed independently.
-You must request access to the cloud systems via their project pages (note: access is provisioned instantly for credentialed approved users).
+Cloud access to PhysioNet projects such as MIMIC-III and eICU-CRD are managed independently.
+You must request access to the cloud systems via their project pages (access is provisioned instantly for credentialed approved users).

+## Accessing MIMIC-III on the cloud

 For MIMIC-III, go to the [MIMIC-III PhysioNet project page](https://physionet.org/content/mimiciii/1.4/).